VonHeikemen/sublime-pro-key-bindings/README.md

 ### Create your own command

-If you want to manage your primary keymap, the one in the root your of your user folder, you need to create a new command.
+If you want to manage your primary keymap, the one in the root of your user folder, you need to create a new command.

 First, create a file called `Default.sublime-commands`.
 In there you can your custom command.